 Advanced training in a foreign language is a valuable component of a liberal arts education; it allows students to employ another language in cultural exchange, research and work.
 For students pursuing a double major in Liberal Arts and a professional field such as Education or Arts Therapy, job opportunities will be greatly enhanced.
-To foster such training, the Humanities Department offers a Certificate in Foreign Language Study.

 Languages in which certificates are offered are Spanish, French, Italian, German and Chinese, and the specific requirements are listed below.
 The award of a Foreign Language Certificate will be noted on the student’s transcript and in a printed certificate.